cellml/libcellml/docs/reference/sectionB_elements.rst

    :code:`component` element that the :code:`math` element is contained.

 #.
 Any MathML :code:`cn` elements MUST each have an attribute in the
-   CellML namespace, with a local name equal to :code:`units`.
+   :term:`CellML namespace`, with a local name equal to :code:`units`.
    The value of this attribute MUST be a valid units reference.